shrutisharma27/7targets-docs/docs/_docs/index.md

 ---

 ## What is 7Targets Assistant ?
-7Targets provides AI Sales Assistant and WhatsApp Lead Followup Assistant to enhance the sales and marketing productivity of businesses.
-Email automation to convert generated leads via AI technology is a dream come true for many industries.
+7Targets provides AI Assistants to enhance the sales and marketing productivity of businesses.

 Key values:
 - You do not need to drop unimportant leads because of time constraints.
 You can now follow-up 100% of your leads from events like FRO using an Artificially Intelligent Sales Assistant.